2016 United States presidential election in New Mexico: Polling

 Clinton won every pre-election poll conducted.
 Her margin of victory varied from 2 points to 13 points.
-The last poll showed Clinton ahead of Trump 46% to 44%, while the average of the last three had Clinton leading Trump 45% to 40%, with many undecided voters who probably considered Gary Johnson, the state's former governor.
-Johnson even reached 24% in one poll conducted by the Albuquerque Journal.
+The last poll showed Clinton ahead of Trump 46% to 44%, while the RealClearPolitics average of the last three had Clinton leading Trump 45.3% to 40.3% on the day of the election, with Gary Johnson at 9.3% and Green Party candidate Jill Stein at 2.3%.
+Johnson's highest level of support was 25% in a Washington Post-SurveyMonkey poll in early September.